 “Sometimes it does feel like medical school admissions is a little bit random and there's no kind of rhyme or reason to why certain people get in, why other people don't and you know there is a little bit of this randomness to it.
 But you know at the end of the day you can't kind of let yourself get too stressed out about the parts you can control.
 What you should focus on is on that there are things you can do that have been very well, I would say that are established, that will help you get into good places and get help you get into more places so focus on the part you can control … Being diligent, intentional and proactive throughout the whole process will make a huge difference.” - Rishi, BeMo student, current student at the Carver College of Medicine

 Simply put, it's hard.
 But not impossible.
 If you would like to learn more about how hard it is to get into medical school, check out our students' experiences about this difficult process.
-Don't forget that you can always reach out to BeMo for any help with your medical school application and interview process.
+Don't forget that you can always reach out to BeMo for your medical school application help.

 To your success,